PWRcoin/PWRcoinClassic/README.md

  * Review And Analysis Of Existing Code Deficiencies – Completed
  * Set Up VPS Node For TestNet Testing – Completed
  * Code Rework & Release Of New Binaries – Completed
  * Multiple VPS Seed Nodes – Completed
+ * New RoadMap – Done
+ * Mining Pools - Done
+ * CoinMarketCap Listing - Done
  * New Website – In Progress
- * New RoadMap – In Progress
  * New White Paper – In Progress
  * 2nd Block Explorer – On The Do List